Pie in American cuisine: Peach pie

 Peach pie is made with fresh, frozen or canned peaches.
-The basic fruit pie filling, made with fresh fruit, lemon juice, sugar and cornstarch, can be frozen in advanced and used later.
+The basic fruit pie filling, made with fresh fruit, lemon juice, sugar and cornstarch, can be frozen in advance and used later.
 The basic fresh peach pie can be combined with other fruits like strawberry, blueberry, blackberry, apple, pear or prunes.
 Peach pie can be topped with whipped cream or streusel with other ingredients like nuts, fresh fruit, coconut or cinnamon.

 The peaches n' cream variation is made with cream cheese and egg yolk.
 Some versions also add sour cream.
 Peaches can be used in a cream pie made with vanilla pudding and fresh fruit slices in a graham cracker crust.
 There are also several varieties of peach ice cream pie made with vanilla or peach ice cream, fruit and sometimes raspberry sorbet and other ingredients.

 Black bottom peach pie is made with a chocolate cookie crumb crust.
 The no-bake filling is made by dissolving gelatin in peach syrup and adding crushed canned peaches and lemon juice, then folding in whipped cream when the mixture has cooled enough that it starts to thicken.